Update: Our office is currently closed to the public, but we continue to work with Covid-19 Protocols in place.

-Click here now to check out How Some of the People we Serve are Doing
+Click here now to check out How Some of the People we Serve Coped with Isolation in the Spring

 April 13, 2020: Today’s stats show a marked increase from when we started tracking on March 19 when there were 119 cases in Alberta.
 Today there are 1,732.
 The precautions that we are taking have been effective.
 The expectation of staff is that they are self isolating as much as possible when they are not at work.
 We now have PPE in the residences and staff are required to wear a surgical mask whenever they are unable to maintain 6 feet distance from other staff or individuals we serve.